gFrancoCamilo/fault-free-recovery/README.md

 curl https://sh.rustup.rs -sSf | sh
 source $HOME/.cargo/env
 ```

+We also recommend using a machine with at least one core per node/client (if running locally), 16 GB of RAM, and at least 30 GB of NVMe SSD.
 ## Running the Codebase (locally)

 ### Step 1: Set up the environment